horseinthesky/terraform_do/README.md

 ```
 terraform apply
 ```
-## Setting up monitoring
+## What you'll get
+### WireGuard
+WireGuard up and waiting for your connections.
+Server tunnel IP is `192.168.255.1`.
+For every pubkey there will be peer configured with IP from subnet `192.168.255.x/24` starting with `2`.

+### Monitoring
+Monitoring service will run Telegraf+InfluxDB+Grafana with [docker-compose](https://docs.docker.com/compose/).
-After terraform finishes its work Telegraf running in container will collect metrics from your VPS host.
+Telegraf running in container will collect metrics from host system and store it in `telegraf` InfluxDB database.
+Grafana will be already configured with provided `admin` user password, connected to InfluxDB database and [this](https://grafana.com/dashboards/5955) dashboard set.

-Now you are able to open `<your_vps_ip>:3000` in your browser to access Grafana.
+Enter `<your_vps_ip>:3000` in your browser to access Grafana.
-Setup login/password and then add InfluxDB data source with URL `http://influxdb:8086` and `telegraf` database.

-That's it.
-You are ready to create your dashboards.